mahoujas/smsowl-nodejs/README.md

         });

-### Return object structure
+### Error object structure

-On success for single SMS sent the following object is passed to 2nd parameter of callback or to 1st parameter of promise's success callback

-	{
-	    "status": "success",
-	    "smsId": "79fee3193f5fd8f828737527"
-	}

-On success for bulk SMS sent the following object is passed to 2nd parameter (results) of callback or to 1st parameter of promise callback

-	{
-	    "status": "success",
-	    "smsIds": [
-	        "79fee3193f5fd8f828737527",
-	        "af93998f580162afe8b7d031",
-	        "3190d3b8d782f0ce7acfb1cf",
-	        "a2d107d4a6ac8769aeeff2ab"
-	    ]
-	}

-Of failure following object is sent to 1 parameter (error) of callback of to 1st parameter of promise's failure callback.
+On failure following object is sent to 1 parameter (error) of callback of to 1st parameter of promise's failure callback.
+The `message` field explains cause of error.

 	{
 	    "status": "error",